SUCCESS FAILURE & MOTIVATION

 When fear is your driving force, you have reached your goal and your drive stops when you are no longer afraid.
 Your drive does not carry you to the goal you desire, but only away from the result that you want to avoid.

-So if you choose this method of motivating yourself, you can only hope to attain your desired goal by keeping yourself (or colleagues, employees, etc.) under pressure.
+So if you choose this method of motivating yourself, you can only hope to attain your desired goal by keeping yourself (or colleagues, employees, children etc.) under pressure.

 You have to keep pushing yourself otherwise your driving force stops and you fall into a state of inertia.